aweiteka/ose-build-pipeline/README.md

 1. Create a project

         $ oc new-project test

+1. Add the `edit` role to the `default` service account in the `test` project.
+This is so Jenkins can access the OpenShift environment using a service account token.

+        $ oc policy add-role-to-user edit system:serviceaccount:test:default

 1. Upload the OpenShift template.
 This will make the template available to instantiate.